 An equity recapitalization represents an alternative to a complete sale of a company.
 The original owner can continue as a partner and/or manager of the company, while the new partner is a private equity firm that shares the business owner’s culture and vision for the future.
 Unlike some acquirers who purchase with a view towards eliminating overhead redundancies, others prefer a more passive or board level involvement and a collaborative relationship with the existing owner and management.

-As partners, these firms are able to bring strategic opportunities to the company that were not previously available and can provide strategic management experience in order to assist the company to its next level of growth.
+As partners, these firms can bring strategic opportunities to the company that were not previously available and can provide strategic management experience to assist the company to its next level of growth.

-Across North Amercia, there are throushands of groups with committed funds.
+Across North America, there are thousands of groups with committed funds.
 These groups distinguish themselves in a variety of ways, but they all share the common goal of investing in and growing privately held companies.

-We maintian an extensive network of cross-border banking partners, advisors, investors and strategic buyers who we actively stay in touch with on a regular basis due to their heightened interests in attractive Canadian-based private market opportunities.
+We maintain an extensive network of cross-border banking partners, advisors, investors, and strategic buyers who we actively stay in touch with on a regular basis due to their heightened interests in attractive Canadian-based private market opportunities.
 To this extent, our Confidential Information Memorandums (CIM’s) go to market in both English and foreign languages to garner direct interest from an incredibly competitive and expansive market in other continents.
-In the end, every stone is unturned when selling alll or some of your company.
+In the end, every stone is unturned when selling all or some of your company.

 We are a national full-service financial and business advisory firm.
 Our team members have decades of corporate finance and operating experience across variety of industries originating, sourcing, structuring, closing; mergers, acquisitions, debt, equity, securitizations, capital raising, joint-venture, alliance and supplier transactions for some of the best-known public and privately held Canadian companies.